amanvats599/Automatic-Email-Reply-Application-On-Vacation/README.md

 # Automatic Email Replier on Vacation

-Description
--This is a repository for Automatic_Email_Reply Application Developed using Node.js and Google APIs.
--This app is able to respond to emails sent to your Gmail mailbox while you’re out on a vacation.
+This is a repository for Automatic_Email_Reply Application Developed using Node.js and Google APIs.
+This app is able to respond to emails sent to your Gmail mailbox while you’re out on a vacation.

 Features
 - Node.js clusters support.